blaze/blaze/docs/source/quickstart.rst

 Blaze Arrays
 ~~~~~~~~~~~~

-To create simple Blaze arrays, you can construct them from
-nested lists.
-Blaze will deduce the dimensionality and
+Create simple Blaze tables from nested lists/tuples.
+Blaze will deduce the
-data type to use.
+dimensionality and data type to use.

 .. doctest::